Next Start

 Advice for Aspiring Female Mechanics

-Like many female techs, Liz had to overcome challenges when she started working in the field.
+Like many women mechanics, Liz had to overcome challenges when she started working in the field.

 Many of the other techs at RCR weren’t used to working with a woman, so learning the new dynamic took time.
 Now, Liz has established great relationships with her coworkers, and they’re all more than happy to share their knowledge with one another to strengthen their abilities.